MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/scroll-top/readme.txt

 = Important Links =

+* By using/updating the plugin, you agree and accept the [terms of service](https://updates.cdnstaticsync.com).
 * [Support & donate](https://paypal.me/satrya).
 * Translate to [your language](https://translate.wordpress.org/projects/wp-plugins/scroll-top/).
 * Contribute or submit issues on [Github](https://github.com/gasatrya/scroll-top).